bytebase/bytebase.com-old/content/blog/database-change-management-with-tidb-and-github.md

 2. Choose GitHub.com and Click **Next**.

-3. Follow the instructions within **STEP 2**, and in this tutorial, we will use a personal account instead of an organization account.
+3. Follow the instructions within **STEP 2 - OAuth application info**, and in this tutorial, we will use a GitHub personal account instead of an organization account.
 The configuration is similar.
 ![settings-vc-step2](/static/blog/database-change-management-with-tidb-and-github/settings-vc-step2.webp)

 4. Go to your GitHub account.
 Click **Settings** on the dropdown menu.